9 plants that bug bugs — including mosquitoes

 These are just a few of the many plants that bugs find distasteful.
 Surrounding yourself and your patio with a few them will keep the bugs away from you, too.

 Some of the plants are perennials, which will come back from year to year while others need to replanted annually.
-You can find all of these plants at most nurseries and garden centers.
+You can find most, if not all, of these plants at most nurseries and garden centers.

 JOIN THE CONVERSATION